crb479/mcdevitt-trauma-ml/PubMed/README.md

 - Changed file structures for storing results
 - Changed keyword extension to .xlsx
 - Changed storage format of article information to csv
+- Enforced searches to include only articles that contain the exact keywords, not fragments.

 V2